izikeros/blog/content/posts/notes/features_with_strong_correlation.md

   - AI
   - decorrelation
 Title: List of Features With Strongest Correlation
+Prompt: I have dataframe with features in columns.
+The number of features is large - more than 1000.
+How to get list of the features that has the stongest correlation?
+Give me python code for that.
 ---
 The code from this note is useful in case when there is a lot of features (e.g 1k+).
 In such case it is difficult to analyse visually heatmap of correlation matrix (e.g. plotted with sns.heatmap(), see beautiful example [here](https://seaborn.pydata.org/examples/many_pairwise_correlations.html)).
 Instead we extract pairs with the strongest correlation.

 To get a list of features with the strongest correlation in a pandas DataFrame, you can use the `corr()` method to calculate the correlation between all pairs of columns.
 Here is the Python code to do so: